Policy: Certification Council Grievance

 Procedure for examination challenges: This procedure applies to questions regarding a test question on the Lamaze Certification Examination, test procedure, and test scores.

-1. Should a candidate question his/her score on the examination, he/she may submit a written request for his/her exam to be hand-scored.
-Such a request must be made within 90 days of the date on which the score report was sent to the individual.
-The written request for hand scoring must be accompanied by a copy of the original score report and all appropriate fees.
-The exam will be hand-scored and results will be sent to the individual within 30 days of the original date of the request.
+- Should a candidate who took a paper/ pencil version of the exam question his/her score on the examination, he/she may submit a written request for his/her exam to be hand-scored.
+Such a request must be made within 30 days of the date on which the score report was sent to the individual.
+The written appeal must be accompanied by a copy of the original score report and all appropriate fees.
+The determination of the appeal will be hand-scored and results will be sent to the individual within 30 days of the original date of the request.
 Hand-scoring is not available for candidates who took the examination in the computer-based testing format.
+Computer-based testing candidates can appeal their score.
+Upon receiving the appeal, the Psychometrician and staff will ensure no irregularities in the computer program and/or the original test submission.

-2. Candidates may comment about the test itself by completing the comment form at the end of every examination.
-Alternatively, a candidate may submit a comment in writing to the Certification Council Chair no later than fourteen (14) days after taking the examination.
+- Candidates may comment about the test itself by completing the comment form at the end of every examination.
+Alternatively, candidates are encouraged to submit comments in writing (email accepted) to the administrative staff no later than fourteen (14) days after taking the examination.

-3. Comments regarding the examination will be reviewed by the Certification Council and testing company personnel.
+- Comments regarding the examination will be reviewed by the administrative staff, exam review committee and testing company personnel, when applicable.
+Any action items will be sent to the certification council to determine how to handle the comment/issue.
 Whether remedial action is necessary will be determined by the Certification Council based upon the nature and severity of the situation.
 The decision of the Certification Council is final.
 The Certification Council Chair will respond to the individual submitting the comment within thirty (30) days of receipt.

 Procedure for other grievances: The following procedure is established for handling grievances which may occur related to certification (other than examination challenges):